 for the new configuration to take effect:

-service sshd restart
+service sshd restart.

 As it was for the server, the client requires

-configuration in /etc/krb5.conf
+configuration in /etc/krb5.conf.
+Copy

 the file in place (securely) or re-enter it as needed.

-Test the client by using kinit
+Test the client by using kinit,

-, and kdestroy
+klist, and kdestroy from

 the client to obtain, show, and then delete a ticket for an